Teaching English Learners

 I COMPLETED THE CTEL COURSE WORK OR PASSED THE CTEL EXAMS.
 CAN YOU SEND ME AN APPLICATION PACKAGE SO THAT I MAY APPLY FOR THE CLAD CERTIFICATE OR ENGLISH LEARNER AUTHORIZATION?

-If you completed the CTEL exams you may elect to complete a direct online application .
 You can also download and complete the paper application [PDF] and mail it with the current processing fee [PDF] to the Commission on Teacher Credentialing, Attention: Applications, 1900 Capitol Avenue, Sacramento, CA 95811-4213.
 If you completed the CTEL coursework you must be recommended online by your program sponsor.
-Click the lookup button on our home page to see if you have a pending recommendation online.
+Use the Educator page button to see if you have a pending recommendation online.

 HOW CAN I FULFILL THE SECOND LANGUAGE REQUIREMENT FOR THE CLAD CERTIFICATE?